Skip to content

 O-18.
 Security + operational logging sweep on the observability interceptor surface

 Type B (semantic flag — every hit needs operator judgement).
-The agent sweeps the codebase for hand-rolled observability interceptors (audit logging, telemetry forwarders, error projectors, post-event recorders) registered against the v1 surfaces (M-13 reg-event-error-handler, M-17 reg-global-interceptor, M-19 add-post-event-callback, bespoke reg-event-fx wrappers that emit telemetry from inside handler bodies, ajax-cljs response-side :interceptors), classifies each by whether the payload it ships off-box may carry sensitive data and whether the slot it walks may carry oversize values, and produces a per-site rewrite proposal that lands the interceptor on the canonical v2 surface (register-trace-cb!, register-epoch-cb!, or per-frame :interceptors) with the framework's sensitive / large defense composed by default.
+The agent sweeps the codebase for hand-rolled observability interceptors (audit logging, telemetry forwarders, error projectors, post-event recorders) registered against the v1 surfaces (M-13 reg-event-error-handler, M-17 reg-global-interceptor, M-19 add-post-event-callback, bespoke reg-event-fx wrappers that emit telemetry from inside handler bodies, ajax-cljs response-side :interceptors), classifies each by whether it must survive into production (a hosted-monitor forwarder MUST; a dev-only console panel must not), whether the payload it ships off-box may carry sensitive data, and whether the slot it walks may carry oversize values, and produces a per-site rewrite proposal that lands the interceptor on the canonical v2 surface — frame :observability sinks (register-observability-sink!, the default for any forwarder that must keep firing in production), or register-event-listener! / register-error-listener! for an intentionally corpus-wide hook, or the dev-only register-listener! / register-epoch-listener! for an observer that is meant to elide in production, or per-frame :interceptors for behaviour-modifiers — with the framework's sensitive / large defense composed by default.

 Cross-references.
 Required-rule M-13 drops reg-event-error-handler; this rule covers the broader sweep that catches observers M-13 misses.
 Required-rule M-17 drops reg-global-interceptor; this rule sweeps the audit-shaped subset of M-17 hits to the trace surface rather than the per-frame :interceptors vector.
 The API.md §wire-elision walker is the framework primitive every off-box forwarder this rule produces routes through; Security.md §Privacy / secret handling is the threat-model context.